Sam-Varghese/Tuition-Management-Software/README.md

 ## Why Am I Intrested To Work On Such A Project?

 I , being a tuition going student and son of a tuition teacher , have seen the hardships involved in the proper management of tuitions.
 I saw that usually all these works require approx 3-4hrs which can be automated and be done in just seconds.

+## Knowledge

+This project would be requiring just the knowledge of tkinter, python, pandas, matplotlib in order to understand and contribute.